 - Points Expire Due To Inactivity: If you don’t earn or redeem rewards for 18 months, any unused points remaining in your account at that time will expire.
 That underscores the importance of frequent redemption and only getting a travel rewards card if you travel often.
 The Expedia®+ Card from Citi certainly isn’t the only offer to leverage such unfortunate fine print, but rewards expiration is a practice that does seem to be waning market-wide.

-The high end of that range is actually above the 23.25% average for “fair-credit” credit cards, according to WalletHub’s latest Credit Card Landscape Report.
-And even if you receive the lowest option, you’ll still find yourself paying more than the 14.56% average for “excellent-credit” credit cards.
+The high end of that range could be above the 23.17% average for “fair-credit” credit cards, according to WalletHub’s latest Credit Card Landscape Report.
+And even if you receive the lowest option, you might find yourself paying more than the 14.45% average for “excellent-credit” credit cards.